AlejandroJRosales/Evolution-Simulation-with-Neural-Nets/README.md

   6. ~~Wars~~
   7. ~~Mass Extinction From Illness~~
   8. Include Map
-  9. Include Mutating, Viruses that Weak Fitness or Kills
+  9. Include Mutating Viruses that Weak Fitness or Kills

 Display:
   1. Just Make it Better